alexsandroaoliveira/RP/README.md

 ## Development

 Commitment history shows the development strategy.
 The project is structured close to DDD archteture.
 Unit tests was develop together with the main code layer by layer giving a good test coverage.

+## Roadmap

+- Swith the in-memory "Database" to a RMDBMS.
+- Use a reliable identity service
+- Pipelines for C.I.